AyushVishwakarmaShorthillsAI/RAG_Prac/Basics/rag-tut-project1/README.md

 > You'll also need to set up an OpenAI account (and set the OpenAI key in your environment variable) for this to work.

 Here is a step-by-step tutorial video: [RAG+Langchain Python Project: Easy AI/Chat For Your Docs](https://www.youtube.com/watch?v=tcqEUSNCn8I&ab_channel=pixegami).

+## Env Key and Model
+> I had used the "Cohere" LLM for both the chat and embedding model, so a variable "COHERE_API_KEY" is use in the files to be included in the .env.